 6 Tips to Successfully Host a Vendor Demo for a New Wellness Portal

-If you are in the market for new wellness technology, it’s important to follow a structured process to get the most out of your evaluation process and to find the perfect portal.
+If you're in the market for new wellness technology, following a structured process will help you get the most out of your demo and evaluation process to find the perfect portal.
 Follow these 6 tips.

 Are You Demo-Ready?